lightpoichich/baserow/docs/guides/cloudron.md

 $ cd baserow/deploy/cloudron
 ```

-After that you can go install the Baserow Cloudron app by executing the following
+After that you can install the Baserow Cloudron app by executing the following commands.
-commands.

 ```
 $ cloudron install -l baserow.{YOUR_DOMAIN} --image registry.gitlab.com/bramw/baserow/cloudron:0.8.0